 In May 2014, the IASB issued IFRS 15, Revenue from Contracts with Customers (IFRS 15).
 IFRS 15 replaces the detailed guidance on revenue recognition requirements that currently exists under IFRS.
 IFRS 15 specifies the accounting treatment for all revenue arising from contracts with customers, unless the contracts are within the scope of other IFRS.
 The standard also provides a model for the measurement and recognition of gains and losses on the sale of certain non-financial assets that are not an output of the Company's ordinary activities.
 Additional disclosure is required under the standard including disaggregation of total revenue, information about performance obligations, changes in contract asset and liability account balances between periods, and key judgments and estimates.
-In July 2015, the effective date for IFRS 15 was deferred to apply to annual periods beginning on or after January 1, 2018; early application is permitted either following a full retrospective approach or a modified retrospective approach.
-The modified retrospective approach allows the standard to be applied to existing contracts beginning at the initial period of adoption and restatements to the comparative periods are not required.
-The Company intends to adopt IFRS 15 in its consolidated financial statements for the annual period beginning September 1, 2018.
+In July 2015, the effective date for IFRS 15 was deferred to apply to annual periods beginning on or after January 1, 2018.
+The Company will adopt IFRS 15 in its consolidated financial statements for the annual period beginning September 1, 2018.

-The Company began a scoping and adoption plan during fiscal 2017 and has thus far identified the following areas that may be impacted by the IFRS 15 adoption:
+The Company began a scoping and adoption plan during fiscal 2017, which has now been completed.
+The Company has identified the following areas that will be impacted by the IFRS 15 adoption:

-- The Company is paid a retainer for its executive search services which is based on a percentage of the placed candidate's anticipated first year cash compensation.
+- The Company is paid a retainer for its executive search services, which is based on a percentage of the placed candidate's anticipated first year cash compensation.
 If the candidate's actual compensation exceeds this estimate, an additional fee may be billed.
 These additional fees are currently recognized in the period in which the placed candidate begins working.
-Under IFRS 15, the Company will be required to estimate the additional fee revenue, if any, at the inception of the executive search contract and recognize it over the performance period of the search.
-The Company is still evaluating the financial impact of this change. - The Company incurs reimbursable direct out of pocket expenses in the performance of its services for items such as candidates and partner travel, meals, accommodation, third party executive assessments, background checks and other costs directly identifiable to a specific search assignment.
+Under IFRS 15, the Company will be required to estimate the additional fee revenue, if any, at the inception of the executive search contract and recognize it over the performance period of the search, truing-up to actual amounts when known. - The Company incurs reimbursable direct out of pocket expenses in the performance of its services for items such as candidates and partner travel, meals, accommodation, third party executive assessments, background checks and other costs directly identifiable to a specific search assignment.
 Such costs are incurred and paid by the Company, and are in turn billed to the Company's clients.
 These costs are currently included within cost of sales as the net amount of direct expenses incurred by the Company, offset by amounts billed and recovered from clients.
 Pursuant to IFRS 15, the Company will be deemed to be a principal with regard to these transactions as the vendors are selected by the Company and the obligation to pay the vendors is borne by the Company.
 As such, on adoption of IFRS 15, the Company will show the gross amount of direct expenses billed and recovered from clients as revenue, with the gross amount incurred as a cost of sales.
-The full year impact of this treatment in fiscal 2017 would have been an increase in both revenue and cost of sales by approximately \$1,900 (2016: \$2,000), with no net change to gross profit.
+The impact of this treatment for the year ended August 31, 2018 would have been an increase in both revenue and cost of sales by approximately \$1,733 (2017: \$1,771), with no net change to gross profit.